chrisdoc/thesis/thesis.md

 five-steps model, which is shown in Figure [fig:pipeline].
 The concept to generate trajectories is the following: The input data is iteratively used to generate trajectories for each subscriber.
-The output is a trajectory which consists of the route, traveled by the subscriber as well as timestamps, which defines the point in time when the subscriber was located at this location.
+The output is a trajectory which consists of the route, traveled by the subscriber, as well as timestamps, which defines the point in time when the subscriber was located at this location.
 Given below each step of the pipeline is described in more detail to better understand how the system operates.